maxint-rd/ESP-MusicEngine/README.md

 &nbsp;  &gt; - shift octave up.
 Example: CDE&gt;CDE.&nbsp;<br>
 &nbsp;  &lt; - shift octave down.
 Example: CDE&lt;CDE.&nbsp;<br>
 The supported MML-commands are a subset that may not completely cover all available music scores.
-If notes seem missing, check your score against the syntax above and replace unknown commends by equivalent supported alternatives.
+If notes seem missing, check your score against the syntax above and replace unknown commands by equivalent supported alternatives.
 The music notation is case-insensitive.
 Spaces are not required but can be used for readability.